Whitestone REIT (WSR)

 David K. Holeman, Chief Executive Officer

-David K. Holeman became Whitestone REIT's Chief Executive Officer in January 2022.
-Prior to this, he served as the company's Chief Financial Officer since 2006, and also held the CFO role for Whitestone REIT's former management company.
-Before joining the commercial real estate development industry, Mr. Holeman was Vice President and Chief Financial Officer of Gexa Energy, a NASDAQ-listed retail electricity provider, from 2004 to 2006, where he was instrumental in its successful sale to NextEra in 2005.
-He also served as Controller and Chief Financial Officer of Houston Cellular Telephone Company/Cingular Wireless from 1994 to 2003.
-Earlier in his career, he was Director of Restructuring for Coram Healthcare, a NYSE-listed medical provider, and held various finance roles with H.M.S.S., a NASDAQ-listed medical provider that was acquired by Coram.
-Mr. Holeman began his career as an auditor at Deloitte.
-He is a Certified Public Accountant and holds a BBA in Accounting from Abilene Christian University.
+David K. Holeman was appointed Chief Executive Officer of Whitestone REIT in January 2022 and also serves as a trustee.
+Prior to this role, he served as Whitestone's Chief Financial Officer from 2006 to 2021.
+Before joining Whitestone, Mr. Holeman was the Chief Financial Officer of Gexa Energy, a NASDAQ-listed retail electricity provider, from 2004 to 2006.
+He was instrumental in the successful sale of Gexa Energy to NextEra in 2005.
+From 1994 to 2003, he served as Controller and Chief Financial Officer of Houston Cellular Telephone Company (later Cingular Wireless).
+He began his career as an auditor at Deloitte in 1985.
+Mr. Holeman is a Certified Public Accountant (CPA) and holds a Bachelor of Business Administration in Accounting from Abilene Christian University.

 J. Scott Hogan, Chief Financial Officer